Anton Robert Krueger: Experiments in Freedom

-“Anton Krueger's lucid and sharp interrogation of recent South African play texts should interest far more than the handful of dwindling theatre historians who are still live and well in South Africa...With elegant wit and an almost boyish playfulness that is rare in such academic exercises, Krueger argues that plays can be used not only to describe identity but that theatre is also a place to create identities.”
+Anton Krueger examines recent South African play texts, arguing that theatre can function not only as a medium for representing identity but also as a space in which identities are formed.
+His analysis discusses how contemporary plays engage with questions of identity and cultural expression within South African theatre.

 (Homann, Greg.
 2010.
 "Stages of Identity".
 Mail & Guardian.
 Friday, July 2:19.)

 “[W]ell written....maps an important field of research with intellectual rigour and exemplary fair-mindedness, and negotiates a complicated route through a plethora of contentious artistic manifestoes and critical opinions with sophistication and maturity.”